Preserving History, Adding Modern Style

 A: The schoolhouse style fit with our general philosophy as a business: smart modern living within an older home.
 This style fits the timelessness that we are after, paying respect to the home and neighborhood, but is suitable for this voluminous modern kitchen.

-Q: What attracted you to the Elementary Schoolhouse Cord Hung Light in particular?
+Q: What attracted you to the Primary Schoolhouse Pendant Light in particular?

 A: This shade allows light to be functional as task lighting at the island.
 It attracts attention as a design element rather than seeing through a clear globe or having spot lighting become too harsh at eye level.